 35-International vs. U.S. Growth

 Recently, CIBC World Markets’ Jeff Rubin, who is Chief Economist, and Avery Shenfeld, a Managing Director, produced a slide show called “The Age of Scarcity.”
-To see the slideshow in full, click here.

 This slideshow helps me understand why my domestic and Europe investments are off so much more this year than my investments in emerging markets.
 Among the surprising findings are the following: